|

-Phase one of the Railway History Center is the Conservation and Restoration Center, a facility to perform collection care to the standards prescribed by the Secretary of the Interior.
+Phase one of the Railway History Campus is the Conservation and Restoration Workshop, a facility to perform collection care to the standards prescribed by the Secretary of the Interior

 Caring for large artifacts

-This facility is where the Museum's full time and volunteer staff performs collection care on large objects.
-The Conservation and Restoration Center ("CRC") allows all types of collection care to be performed inside a heated building, including preservation, rehabilitation, restoration, and reconstruction.
+This facility is where the Museum's full time and volunteer staff perform collection care on large objects.
+The Conservation and Restoration Workshop ("CRW") allows all types of collection care to be performed inside a heated building, including preservation, rehabilitation, restoration, and reconstruction.

 The Museum identifies large objects - or artifacts - as those weighing more than 1 ton and examples include steam and diesel-electric locomotives, passenger coaches, freight cars and maintenance of way vehicles such as cranes and snow plows.

-The CRC is a purpose-built structure.
-Construction began October 5, 2005 and the building was dedicated on August 5, 2006.
+A purpose-built structure, construction began October 5, 2005 and the Conservation and Restoration Workshop was dedicated on August 5, 2006.
 The facility was placed in service in January 2007 and incorporates 8,200 sq.ft.
+Click here to view Construction Photos.

 |